 NOTE: Please ensure that you test these methods of marking carefully on a spare piece of fabric before marking your main fabric.
 DO NOT iron either of the aqua or self-erasing pens after marking as it will ‘set’ the marks and make them impossible to remove.

 Clover Hera Marker

 This innocuous looking tool allows you to mark your fabric by creasing rather than using a pen or pencil which could be hard to remove.
 Designed for quilting it allows you to temporarily mark on your quilting lines to guide your stitching.
 I also use it as a finger press to temporarily press my seams in place.
-Clover have a version of this tool that you can buy from your local stockist.
+You can buy a hera marker from Plush Addict.

 Prym Quilter’s Tape

 This thin tape is basically a masking tape to allow you to quilt straight lines without having to mark your quilt top.
 The quilter’s tape is easily re-positionable to allow you to quilt lines spaced equally apart and is easily re-used multiple times.
 Available to buy at Plush Addict.

 Ink/Chalk Marking Tools